 Toolkits and Their Contexts

-When I was 13, the logger who brought us the logs we used in the sawmill to build pallets for local businesses was severely injured.
+When I was thirteen, the logger who brought us the logs we used in the sawmill to build pallets for local businesses was severely injured.
 He ended up healing almost completely, but at the time he didn’t think he would.
-And so he sold his logging equipment to us at a bargain.
-And my dad bought it because he figured I was now 13 and advanced enough as an apprentice to partner with him in cutting down and preparing trees for use in the sawmill.
+As a result, he sold his logging equipment to us at a bargain.
+And my dad bought it because he figured I was now thirteen, and advanced enough as an apprentice to partner with him in cutting down and preparing trees for use in the sawmill.
 So I became a lumberjack as well.
 Many of the tools of the sawmilling trade matched those of the logging trade.
-But others were unique given the changing contexts of working with felled vs. standing timber, of working indoors vs. out, of working to do more precision cutting vs. approximate ones.
-I began to learn the importance of general purpose vs. dedicated purpose tools.
-Still today whether in doing carpentry, general contracting, or broader tinkering on projects, I’ve learned the importance of choosing the right tool for the right job at the right time given the evolving context.
+But others were unique given the changing contexts of working with felled versus standing timber, of working indoors versus out, of working to do more precision cutting versus approximate ones.
+I began to learn the importance of general purpose versus dedicated purpose tools.
+Still today, whether in doing carpentry, general contracting, or broader tinkering on projects, I’ve learned the importance of choosing the right tool for the right job at the right time, given the evolving context.

-I was in junior high when we started the logging portion of the family business and I was also just learning how to write computer programs — it was the mid-70s after all.
+I was in junior high when we started the logging portion of the family business and I was also just learning how to write computer programs—it was the mid-seventies after all.
 For a class presentation, I tried adding in digital tools to measure the board feet of the logs.
 It proved an early discovery of how the old standby analog tools can be so much better in the field than digital tools at times.
-The formal learning in the classroom showed me the possibilities while the learning in the field provided essential informal learning regarding the importance of focusing on people first.
-I was fortunate to have a diverse group of teachers, mentors, community, and culture in which to experience this model of interactional communication in which the two are unified through collective leadership and community inquiry.
+The formal learning in the classroom showed me the possibilities, while the learning in the field provided essential informal learning regarding the importance of focusing on people first.
+I was fortunate to have a diverse group of teachers, mentors, community, and culture in which to experience this model of interactional communication, in which the two are unified through collective leadership and community inquiry.

 We must rapidly begin the shift from a ‘thing-oriented’ society to a ‘person-oriented’ society.
 When machines and computers, profit motives and property rights are considered more important than people, the giant triplets of racism, materialism, and militarism are incapable of being conquered.